jellydn/learn-tdd-with-katas/README.md

-<h1 align="center">Welcome to tdd-demo 👋</h1>
+<h1 align="center">Welcome to Learn TDD With Katas 👋</h1>
 <p>
   <img alt="Version" src="https://img.shields.io/badge/version-0.0.1-blue.svg?cacheSeconds=2592000" />
   <img src="https://img.shields.io/badge/node-%3E%3D14.0.0-blue.svg" />
 </p>

-TDD-demo is a monorepo set up using [Turbo](https://turborepo.org/) and [pnpm](https://pnpm.io/).
+learn-tdd-with-katas is a monorepo set up using [Turbo](https://turborepo.org/) and [pnpm](https://pnpm.io/).
 The API is built with [Moleculer](https://moleculer.services/docs/0.14/), a fast, modern, and powerful microservices framework for Node.js.
 The data is managed through [TypeORM](https://typeorm.io/), a powerful ORM for TypeScript and JavaScript that supports PostgreSQL among other databases.
 The tests are run with [vitest](https://vitest.dev/), a fast and native ESM test runner.

 This repository is a hands-on resource for learning and practicing Test-Driven Development (TDD) with a set of kata exercises such as the String Calculator, FizzBuzz, and Roman Numerals.